Mature Masculine

 Communing with the Divine

-The Manipulator uses spiritual language without genuine communion—he performs spirituality without experiencing it.
-The Dummy denies the spiritual dimension entirely, living in a flat, material world.
-The Mature Magician cultivates authentic communion with the divine.
+The Manipulator performs spirituality without experiencing it.
+The Dummy denies the spiritual dimension and lives in a flat, material world.
+The Mature Magician cultivates authentic communion with the Divine.

-Meditation: The Magician practices meditation to quiet his mind and open to divine presence.
+Meditation: He practices meditation to quiet his mind and open to Divine presence.
 Stillness creates receptivity.

-Sacred reading: The Magician studies sacred texts and wisdom teachings.
+Sacred reading: He studies sacred texts and wisdom teachings.
 He learns from those who walked the path before.

-Ritual: The Magician engages in rituals that create sacred space and time.
+Ritual: He engages in rituals that create sacred space and time.
 Ritual marks the boundary between ordinary and sacred.

-Service: The Magician experiences the divine through serving others.
+Service: He experiences the Divine through serving others.
 Service is worship.

-Communion with the divine is about direct experience of sacred presence, not having the right beliefs.
-The Magician's practices open him to this experience.
+Communion with the Divine is about what we experience when we show up, not about having the right theology.
+The Magician's practices put him in the path of direct experience.

-The divine does not require perfection.
-It meets you where you are—in your confusion, your doubt, your longing.
-The Magician comes to the sacred not because he has it figured out, but because he needs what only the sacred can give.
+The Divine does not require perfection.
+It meets us where we are: in our confusion, our doubt, our longing.
+The Magician comes to the sacred not because he has it figured out, but because he needs what only the sacred gives.

 "God is not external to anyone, but is present with all things, though they are ignorant that he is so."